CHAPTERS 27-29

 She tilted her face up to regard the back of James’ head while he opened the door to the other lab.
 He seemed quite a bit taller than before.
 Larkspur’s android was shorter than Heather was accustomed to.
 Her rightful body used to come up to James’ chin, but in this mechanical one, she hardly reached the top of his shoulder.

 As they entered the other lab, a busy but lonely space with more cabinets and counters, and four tall windows at the far end of the room, Heather’s attention gravitated to her chest.
 Beams of soft light swirled from the device behind the tape.
-Her body was in there, ripped from its identity as cell and muscle and bone, slowly being burnt up so she could live.
+Her body was in there, ripped from its identity as cell and muscle and bone, slowly being burnt up so she could pretend to exist.
 Staring into it filled her with revulsion.

-Had it converted her soul to energy too?
+Had it incinerated her soul too?

 “Yeah.”
 He searched inside the drawers of a metal tool chest.
+“I figured waking up in a different body would be nightmarish enough.”

 Heather’s eyes narrowed.
 “And stay here forever?”

-“My safety?”
+My safety?”

 “I have the resources here to build you a more suitable body—”